xixellonja/AQ_Europe/README.md

 # AQ_Europe
 This repository contains the codebase and experiments for the Bachelor thesis project:
-“Active Learning for Air Quality Monitoring in Europe” (LMU, 2025).
+“Active Learning for Air Quality Monitoring in Europe” (xixellonja/AQ_Europe/thesis_air_quality.pdf).

 The project investigates how active learning can be applied to reduce annotation costs when training a mlp classifier using partially labeled EEA validated data.